Learning

 The Keyword Discovery Tool discovers new keyword ideas for the content of your website.

-This tool is part of the first step in our workflow and finds you up to 100,000 new keyword ideas for a seed keyword (the keyword/topic you are searching for).
+This tool is the first step in our workflow and finds you up to over 1 million new keyword ideas for a seed keyword (the keyword/topic you are searching for).

-You can then use these keywords for our keyword clustering.
+You can then use these keywords for our content plan tool.

 But let’s start from the beginning.